Beam Therapeutics Inc. (NASDAQ:BEAM) Shares Sold by Allworth Financial LP

-Allworth Financial LP reduced its position in Beam Therapeutics Inc. (NASDAQ:BEAM) by 33.2% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 402 shares of the company’s stock after selling 200 shares during the period.
-Allworth Financial LP’s holdings in Beam Therapeutics were worth $52,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Allworth Financial LP trimmed its position in shares of Beam Therapeutics Inc. (NASDAQ:BEAM) by 33.2% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 402 shares of the company’s stock after selling 200 shares during the period.
+Allworth Financial LP’s holdings in Beam Therapeutics were worth $52,000 at the end of the most recent reporting period.

-Several other hedge funds have also recently bought and sold shares of the company.
-Wedbush Securities Inc. grew its position in shares of Beam Therapeutics by 3.2% in the second quarter.
-Wedbush Securities Inc. now owns 4,025 shares of the company’s stock valued at $518,000 after purchasing an additional 125 shares in the last quarter.
-Arizona State Retirement System grew its position in shares of Beam Therapeutics by 2.9% during the first quarter.
-Arizona State Retirement System now owns 5,062 shares of the company’s stock worth $405,000 after buying an additional 144 shares in the last quarter.
-Arkadios Wealth Advisors purchased a new position in Beam Therapeutics in the second quarter worth approximately $31,000.
-Prudential Financial Inc. lifted its position in shares of Beam Therapeutics by 10.0% during the 1st quarter.
-Prudential Financial Inc. now owns 3,305 shares of the company’s stock worth $265,000 after purchasing an additional 300 shares during the last quarter.
-Finally, Lazard Asset Management LLC acquired a new position in shares of Beam Therapeutics during the 1st quarter worth about $30,000.
-66.47% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors have also modified their holdings of the business.
+Arkadios Wealth Advisors acquired a new stake in shares of Beam Therapeutics in the 2nd quarter valued at about $31,000.
+Lazard Asset Management LLC bought a new position in Beam Therapeutics during the first quarter worth $30,000.
+Maverick Capital Ltd. acquired a new position in Beam Therapeutics in the first quarter worth $54,000.
+AllSquare Wealth Management LLC bought a new stake in Beam Therapeutics during the first quarter valued at $61,000.
+Finally, E Fund Management Co.
+Ltd. bought a new stake in Beam Therapeutics in the 1st quarter valued at about $113,000.
+Hedge funds and other institutional investors own 66.47% of the company’s stock.

+Several equities research analysts have commented on BEAM shares.
+Royal Bank of Canada initiated coverage on shares of Beam Therapeutics in a research note on Monday, May 3rd.
+They issued a “sector perform” rating and a $85.00 price target on the stock.
+Wedbush raised their target price on Beam Therapeutics from $114.00 to $149.00 and gave the company an “outperform” rating in a research report on Tuesday, June 29th.
+Zacks Investment Research lowered shares of Beam Therapeutics from a “hold” rating to a “sell” rating in a research report on Friday, August 13th.
+Finally, Redburn Partners initiated coverage on shares of Beam Therapeutics in a report on Tuesday, May 11th.
+They issued a “buy” rating on the stock.
+One research analyst has rated the stock with a sell rating, four have given a hold rating and three have issued a buy rating to the stock.
+Beam Therapeutics currently has an average rating of “Hold” and an average price target of $113.80.

+Beam Therapeutics (NASDAQ:BEAM) last released its quarterly earnings results on Monday, August 9th.
+The company reported ($1.23) EPS for the quarter, missing analysts’ consensus estimates of ($0.74) by ($0.49).
+Beam Therapeutics had a negative return on equity of 94.82% and a negative net margin of 1,698,870.50%.
+The business had revenue of $0.01 million for the quarter, compared to the consensus estimate of $8.33 million.
+During the same period in the prior year, the business posted ($0.69) earnings per share.
+On average, sell-side analysts forecast that Beam Therapeutics Inc. will post -5.89 earnings per share for the current fiscal year.

-In related news, CEO John M. Evans sold 20,000 shares of the company’s stock in a transaction that occurred on Thursday, August 19th.
+In other news, insider Giuseppe Ciaramella sold 78,580 shares of the business’s stock in a transaction dated Monday, June 28th.
+The shares were sold at an average price of $107.35, for a total transaction of $8,435,563.00.
+Following the completion of the sale, the insider now directly owns 123,341 shares of the company’s stock, valued at $13,240,656.35.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CEO John M. Evans sold 20,000 shares of the company’s stock in a transaction that occurred on Thursday, August 19th.
 The shares were sold at an average price of $99.49, for a total value of $1,989,800.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Graham K. Cooper sold 12,045 shares of the stock in a transaction dated Monday, June 28th.
-The shares were sold at an average price of $106.34, for a total value of $1,280,865.30.
-Following the transaction, the director now directly owns 12,045 shares in the company, valued at approximately $1,280,865.30.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 213,239 shares of company stock worth $23,224,303.
-0.74% of the stock is owned by insiders.
+In the last 90 days, insiders have sold 213,239 shares of company stock valued at $23,224,303.
+Company insiders own 0.74% of the company’s stock.

-Beam Therapeutics (NASDAQ:BEAM) last posted its earnings results on Monday, August 9th.
-The company reported ($1.23) EPS for the quarter, missing the consensus estimate of ($0.74) by ($0.49).
-The firm had revenue of $0.01 million during the quarter, compared to the consensus estimate of $8.33 million.
-Beam Therapeutics had a negative return on equity of 94.82% and a negative net margin of 1,698,870.50%.
-During the same quarter last year, the company posted ($0.69) EPS.
-As a group, equities analysts predict that Beam Therapeutics Inc. will post -5.89 EPS for the current year.

-A number of research firms recently issued reports on BEAM.
-Wedbush raised their price target on Beam Therapeutics from $114.00 to $149.00 and gave the stock an “outperform” rating in a report on Tuesday, June 29th.
-Zacks Investment Research downgraded Beam Therapeutics from a “hold” rating to a “sell” rating in a report on Friday, August 13th.
-Royal Bank of Canada assumed coverage on Beam Therapeutics in a research report on Monday, May 3rd.
-They issued a “sector perform” rating and a $85.00 target price on the stock.
-Finally, Redburn Partners assumed coverage on shares of Beam Therapeutics in a report on Tuesday, May 11th.
-They set a “buy” rating on the stock.
-One research analyst has rated the stock with a sell rating, four have given a hold rating and three have assigned a buy rating to the company.
-Beam Therapeutics currently has a consensus rating of “Hold” and a consensus price target of $113.80.

 Beam Therapeutics Profile